Ruth Bader Ginsburg Announces Her Cancer Is Back, Says She Will Not Retire

 Justice Ruth Bader Ginsburg announced on Friday that her cancer has returned, and she is undergoing chemotherapy treatment.
 As reported by CNN, Ginsburg used her statement to make it clear she has no plans to retire.

 In her statement, Ginsburg revealed that she is taking the medication gemcitabine to combat her recurrent cancer and claimed medical professionals recently discovered lesions on her liver.
-However, she said her recent hospitalizations were to treat an infection and remove gall stones.
+However, she said her recent hospitalizations were to treat an infection and remove gallstones.

 Notably, Ginsburg made headlines on Monday when she went to the hospital after experiencing chills and fever.
 One day later, she underwent a medical procedure to clean out a bile duct from last August, which was placed during the treatment of pancreas tumors.
 According to Ginsburg, these hospitalizations were not related to her recent cancer procedures.